How To File

 We provide a full range of charitable registration and compliance services.
 Learn how we can help your organization.Stay compliant

-Prepare each state's filing
+Prepare each jurisdiction's filing

-- Submit the application to each filing authority
+- Submit the application to each filing authority.

 - As you receive approvals, store licenses and other important documents in your records.

-- Ensure your donor disclosures are up-to-date.
+- Ensure your disclosure statements are up-to-date.